elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

             ""
 ```

-If this is overwhelming or confusing, don't worry too much.
-Sometimes it just
+If this is overwhelming or confusing, try not to worry.
+Sometimes it just takes
-takes repeated exposure to these concepts before they become obvious.
-The
+repeated exposure to these concepts before they become more obvious.
+The naming
-naming in our example should help with our understanding.
+in our example should help with our understanding.

 We're trying to get the first game title from our `model`.
 So we start by using
 `List.head`, which returns a `Maybe` type, and we assign that to